Welcome

 Incident Command Simulation

-Command AI Assistant initializing.
-Start video to begin real-time fire detection analysis.
+Command AI initializing.
+Start video to begin analysis.

 Incident Status